Last week’s post on whether to pay off credit card debt or max out a 401k raised good discussion interesting questions.

 c.
 There’s less hassle and overhead associated with a Roth IRA in the event you change jobs or companies.

-5. or 6.
-Max out traditional IRAs for yourself and your spouse.
+5. Max out traditional IRAs for yourself and your spouse.

 Traditional IRAs give you an up-front bonus on your saved dollars because you make contributions with pre-tax income.
 In other words, you don’t pay taxes on the money you put into a traditional IRA.